-Sewell Settlers in the United States in the 17th Century
+Sewell Settlers in United States in the 17th Century

-Sewell Settlers in the United States in the 18th Century
+Sewell Settlers in United States in the 18th Century

-Sewell Settlers in the United States in the 19th Century
+Sewell Settlers in United States in the 19th Century

 The Sewell Family Crest was acquired from the Houseofnames.com archives.
 The Sewell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.